 AI-powered attribution models: Machine learning models already play a role in deciphering complex user journeys and attributing conversions, and their commodification by the major cloud platforms makes them promising options for more precise guessing.
 Advanced AI models can analyze vast amounts of organized data to forecast the patterns and trends that inform marketing strategies.

 Tools that can alleviate attribution challenges

-Emerging technologies, tools, and platforms can help you adapt to the changing attribution landscape, gather meaningful insights, and optimise your campaigns effectively.
+Emerging technologies, tools, and platforms can help you adapt to the changing attribution landscape, gather meaningful insights, and optimize your campaigns effectively.
 Here are some of them:

 Multi-touch attribution platforms

 Platforms like Google Analytics 4 or HubSpot use sophisticated algorithms and machine learning to analyze user interactions across multiple touchpoints.
 They provide a more comprehensive understanding of the customer journey, attributing value to each touchpoint based on its contribution to the conversion.

 CDPs aggregate data from various sources to create unified customer profiles.
 These profiles provide a holistic view of individual users, enabling personalized marketing efforts and tracking user journeys across devices.

 In-app analytics and SDKs

 For mobile apps, in-app analytics and SDKs (software development kits) offer insights into user behavior within the app.
 These tools provide valuable information about engagement and conversions within a controlled environment.